thiagocapuano/waves-documentation/en/waves-client/frequently-asked-questions-faq/waves-dex/enough-waves.md

 * [iOS: Start trading on the Waves DEX](/waves-client/mobile-apps/iOS/waves-dex/start-trading-on-the-waves-dex.md)
 * [Android: Start trading on the Waves DEX](/waves-client/mobile-apps/android/waves-dex/start-trading-on-the-waves-dex.md)

-**Warning** When you are exchanging assets to get the initial Waves tokens for the fees.
-Please take into account the exchanging amount, since order fee is 0.003 Waves.
-So, to get 0.001 Waves you should buy at least 0.004 Waves.
+**Warning** When you are exchanging assets to get the initial Waves for the fees, please take into account the exchanging amount, since order fee is 0.003 Waves.
+So, to get 0.001 Waves you should buy at least 0.004 Waves — the same logic for Smart-assets.

 ___